mikemaccana/agave/README.md

 Another concern may be naming or implementation conflicts - ie, some other code that uses the same method name but does something different.
 Agave, like ES5 itself, uses very specific method naming.

- - If your project already has a String.prototype.hasSubstring(), and it does something other than tell you whether a string has a substring, you should consider many things, the least of which is whether you should use this library.
+ - If your project already has a String.prototype.contains(), and it does something other than tell you whether a string contains a substring, you should consider many things, the least of which is whether you should use this library.
  - If however, like most people, your code is filled with things like:

         if ( myarray.indexof(myitem) !== −1 ) { ... }